mdhardenburgh/TM4C123GH6PM_Drivers/README.md

 * The rest of the GDB commands are the same

 # Progress

 ## Disclaimer
 This project is a work in progress.
-Class names, function names, enum names, etc.. may change with out notice at any time.
+Class names, function names, enum names, etc.. may change, with out notice, at any time.

 ## Functional Peripherals
 * NVIC Interrupts